andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 > Using these symmetries could make the code nearly eight times as fast.I was
 > wondering if anyone tried that.

-What *u/cetttbycettt* saw is what you can see now in the interactive element
-above: it's all of the *light yellow* highlighted squares when you mouse-over.
+What *u/cetttbycettt* saw is what you can see now in the \[4D Game of Life Simulation\]\[\#gol4D\]: it's all of the *light yellow* highlighted squares when you mouse-over.
 In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of symmetry: z=w and w=z, the diagonal lines!

 That's right, a zw slice at `<z,w>=<3,4>` is *identical* to the one at `<4,3>`, and so also `<-3,4>`, `<3,-4>`, `<-3,-4>`, `<-4,3>`, `<4,-3>`, and `<-4,-3>`!